sharif-ds/sharif-ds.github.io/about.md

 - Class participation

 ## Prerequisites
-- Proficiency in Python programming
+- Proficiency in Python or C++ programming
-- Basic understanding of machine learning and deep learning concepts
+- Basic understanding of discrete structures
-- Familiarity with natural language processing (NLP) fundamentals is recommended but not required.